syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/001_Parsing_messages_with_comma/README.md

     referenced in message templates, file- and tablenames, and so on.
 ---

-Parsers are similar to filters: they must be defined in the {{ site.product.short_name }} configuration file and used in the log statement.
+Parsers are similar to filters: they must be defined in [[the {{ site.product.short_name }} configuration file|adm-conf-file]] and used in the log statement.
 You can also define the parser inline in the log path.

 {% include doc/admin-guide/notes/parser-order.md %}